anguyen-22/Sound-Visualization/readme.md

 Collaboration between Arthur Nguyen and Michael Huang.

-Checkout the project [product](https://michaelyhuang23.github.io/Sound-Vis/).
-You need to click on the blank screen.
+Final Product: [Sound Vis](https://michaelyhuang23.github.io/Sound-Vis/).
+Note: You need to click on the blank screen.